alinanicorescu/projects/SkyBoxExample/README.md

 This small project is an example of a skybox effect using OpenGLES3 skybox implementation and UIKit multiple touch events.

--free textures downloaded from different sites)
+- uses free textures downloaded from different sites.

--can improve : rotation vector, camera positioning, gyroscope events handling, considering gesture velocity, zoom);
+- can improve : rotation vector, camera positioning, gyroscope events handling, considering gesture velocity, zoom;